 On average, an elephant can hear another elephant’s call at 2.5 miles (4 kilometers) away.
 Under ideal conditions, their range of hearing can be increased to 6.2 miles (10 kilometers).
 Elephants have an excellent sense of hearing and are said to be able to pick up some sounds over distances of 10 miles.

 BRAINS, INTELLIGENCE & EMOTIONS

-Elephants have a highly developed brain and the largest of all the land mammals.
-Their brain is 3 or 4 times larger than that of humans although smaller as a proportion of body weight.
+Elephants have a highly developed brain, the largest of all the land mammals.
+Their brain is 3 or 4 times larger than that of humans, although smaller as a proportion of body weight.
 Elephants are extremely intelligent animals and have memories that span many years.
 It is this memory that serves matriarchs well during dry seasons when they need to guide their herds, sometimes for tens of miles, to watering holes that they remember from the past.

 Elephants are highly sensitive and caring animals.
 If a baby elephant complains, the entire family will rumble and go over to touch and caress it.
 Elephants express grief, joy, compassion, self-awareness, altruism, and play.
 Elephants pay homage to the bones of their dead, gently touching the skulls and tusks with their trunks and feet.
-When an elephant walks past a place that a loved one has died, he/she will stop; a silent and empty pause that can last several minutes.
+When an elephant walks past a place where a loved one has died, he/she will stop, offering a silent pause that can last several minutes.

 Elephants have a slow pulse rate of 27.
 Humans average 60-80 and a canary pulse is 1000.

 The average weight for an elephant heart is about 27 to 46 pounds (12-21 kg.).

 An elephant will urinate approximately 13 gallons (50 liters) throughout the day, voiding 3 gallons (10 liters) each time they urinate.
 That’s the equivalent of 5 bottles of soda each time.